Take Five: World markets themes for the week ahead

 A decade after the financial crisis – which had its beginnings in the U.S. housing market collapse – sales of preowned U.S. homes remains more than 25 pct below its pre-crisis peak.
 The sales pace has dropped nearly 7 pct from its post-recession high last November.
 What's keeping a lid on sales?
 In a word: supply.
 The number of homes for sale is stuck near a record low and inventory growth has been negative on a year-over-year basis every month for more than three years.
 That is driving prices to a record with annual sales price increases of nearly 5 pct.
 Many economists believe the steep prices are cutting into affordability, and the limited number of homes for sale is dissuading current owners from putting their homes on the market to trade up.

-Graphic: U.S. existing home sales -
+GRAPHIC: U.S. existing home sales -

 (Reporting by Marius Zaharia in Hong Kong; Dan Burns in New York; Jamie McGeever, Helen Reid and Claire Milhench in London; compiled by Sujata Rao)